truher/all25/lib/src/main/java/org/team100/lib/README.md

 * [logging](logging/README.md)
   * Loggers are passed through constructors, so the tree in Network Tables mirrors the construction graph, as a starting point.
 * [motion](motion/README.md)
-  * High-level classes for motion control and kinematics
+  * High-level classes for motion control and kinematics, including support for both onboard computation (computed in Java) and offboard computation (partially computed by "smart" motor controllers).
+There are packages for "mechanisms" (which include gear ratios), and "servos" (which include feedback and feedforward control).
 * [motor](motor/README.md)
   * Wrappers for all the motors we use (including simulated motors), so they can be handled uniformly by the motion classes above.
 * [profile](profile/README.md)